leoproject/Course-DataScience/README.md

 > "Gentlemen, might I remind you, my odds of success  dramatically improve with each attempt"
 > **John Nash**

-9. **Lesson 9** - This Chapter about Transforming Data with Pandas, I am studying it now....
+9. **Lesson 9** - This Chapter about Transforming Data with Pandas, I finished.
->
+> "How often have I said that when you have excluded the impossible whatever remains, however improbable, must be the truth."
+>**Sherlock Holmes**

+10. **Lesson 10** - This Chapter about Work with String in Pandas, I will go to begin this lesson.